asbedb/console-twitch/README.md

 3. Once your application is created, navigate to its settings and copy your `Client ID` and `Client Secret`.

 ## Configure your `.env` file
-In the root directory of your project, create a file named .env and add the following information, replacing the <placeholders> with your actual values removing `<>` characters ():
+In the root directory of your project, create a file named .env and add the following information, replacing the <placeholders> with your actual values removing `<>` characters:

 ```
 TWITCH_CLIENT_ID=<YOUR CLIENT ID>